 Thus was born Kitara, a consumer brand for honest, knowledgeable, and holistic menstrual and uterine health.

-The team at Kitara is offering our Annmarie Skin Care community an amazing, discounted price on their In-Home Vaginal Yoni Steam Sauna when you shop via this link.
-They're also adding in a free Gentle Herb blend to add to your steaming practice for our customers.
-Get yours here!
+The team at Kitara is offering our Annmarie Skin Care community an amazing, discounted price on their In-Home Vaginal Yoni Steam Sauna when you shop.
+Check them out with this link and use discount code WeHeartLove to save $10 on all saunas, including our savings bundles.

 what’s your skin snapshot?